Opening on Monday, February 12, 2024 from 5 to 8 pm

-Almine Rech Paris, Matignon, is pleased to announce Ha Chong-Hyun's fourth solo exhibition with the gallery, which will open on February 23, 2023 and run through April 1, 2023.
+Almine Rech Gstaad is pleased to present Ha Chong-Hyun’s fifth solo exhibition with the gallery, on view from February 12 to March 15, 2024.